Aaron Aaronsohn: Agriculture and botany

-After studying agriculture in France, sponsored by Baron Edmond de Rothschild, Aaronsohn worked in Metulla, then a new colony in the north of the country.
+After studying agriculture in France, sponsored by French Baron Edmond de Rothschild, Aaronsohn worked in Metulla, then a new colony in the north of the country.
 He left Metulla to establish an organization for agricultural technology.
 Together with a member of the German Templer community he launched a business for importing and selling agricultural machines such as reapers, harrows and combine harvesters using modern marketing methods.
 Another company he established sold gasoline-operated pumps, a centrifuge for separating cream and making butter, and fertilizers.
 He also imported different varieties of seeds and vines.

 He botanically mapped Palestine and its surroundings and became a leading expert on the subject.
 On his 1906 field trip to Mount Hermon, while trekking around the Upper Galilee in the area of Rashaya in what is now Lebanon, he discovered Triticum dicoccoides, whom he considered to be the "mother of wheat", an important find for agronomists and historians of human civilization.
 Geneticists have proven that wild emmer is indeed an ancestor of most domesticated wheat strands cultivated on a large scale today with the exception of einkorn, a different ancient species, which is currently just a relict crop.

 This discovery made Aaronsohn world-famous and, on a trip to the United States, he was able to secure financial backing for a research station established in Atlit in 1909.
 Aaronsohn built up a large collection of geological and botanical samples and established a library.

 Aaronsohn served as a scientific consultant to Djemal Pasha during a crop-destroying desert locust invasion in 1915.
 In March–October of that year, the locusts stripped the country of almost all vegetation.
 Aaronsohn and the team fighting the locust invasion was given permission to move around the area known as Southern Syria (including modern day Israel) and made detailed maps of the areas they surveyed.
 Aaronsohn also collected strategic information about Ottoman camps and troop deployment.

 In 1918, Aaronsohn was one of the experts consulted for the purpose of demarcating the northern boundary of Palestine, focusing on the need for irrigation water.
 He envisaged a boundary that would assure the inclusion of the sources of the Jordan, Litani and Yarmuk rivers.
 His approach became the official Zionist baseline presented to the Peace Conference in Paris in February 1919.